timohausmann/quadtree-ts/README.md

 ## Browser Support

 As of 2.0.0 the UMD bundles use ES6 features (e.g. classes) that are not supported by IE11 and below.
-For legacy browser support, please polyfill the code on your own or download a [1.x version](https://github.com/timohausmann/quadtree-ts/releases).
+For legacy browser support, please polyfill the code on your own or use [quadtree-js](https://github.com/timohausmann/quadtree-js).

 ## Development scripts